 During an ERASE SUSPEND operation, a PROGRAM or READ operation is possible in any sector except the one in a suspended state.
 Reading from a sector that is in a suspended state will output indeterminate data.
 The device ignores a PROGRAM command to a sector that is in an ERASE SUSPEND state; it also sets the flag status register bit 4 to 1: program failure/protection error, and leaves the write enable latch bit unchanged.
 The commands allowed during an erase suspend state include the WRITE LOCK REGISTER command, the WRITE VOLATILE CONFIGURATION REGISTER command, and the WRITE ENHANCED VOLATILE CONFIGURATION REGISTER command.
-When the ERASE operation resumes, it does not check the new lock status of the WRITE LOCK REGISTER command.

-32Mb, 3V, Multiple I/O Serial Flash Memory ERASE Operations
+64Mb, 1.8V, Multiple I/O Serial Flash Memory ERASE Operations